rzbdz/snip2latex/README.md

 Current version is only a demo since there were many bugs reveal during coding.
 More function and features would be added.
 Complete User Interface would be completed soon.

-Project Structure:
+Project Structure (I would try to obey MVC or MVVM pattern):

 - Model/
   - DataWrapper.cs : JsonDeSerializer and model for the  json returned from api
+- View/
+  - AboutPage.xaml/.cs : About page
+  - ConverPage.xaml/.cs : a page on the Home Page
+  - ErrorPage.xaml/.cs : showing error message
+  - History.xaml/.cs : read the history data and show
+  - Home.xaml/.cs : Home page
+  - Settings.xaml/.cs : a page
+- MainPage.xaml/.cs : Main page UI
 - BaiduApi.cs : use HttpClient to send POST request to baidu to get token
 - LatexFacade.cs : A facade design pattern to due with the relation between image file and Model class
-- MainPage.xaml/MainPage.cs : UI and event handlers
 - MyToken.cs : const pool, please don't use the Key in the file
 - WebServer.cs : to build a MathJax redering page
+(The .cs files in the Root folder could be treated as Controller module)

-To import the project, make sure your visual studio have intallled at least the Windows Universal Platform SDK 1809.
+To import the project, make sure your visual studio have intallled at least the Windows Universal Platform SDK ~~1809~~ 1903 (5.21 updated for fluent design api).

 Current preview (0.1.2):